What is Computer Virus?

 Conclusion

-I hope this blog gives you some insights on computer viruses and how to protect yourself from them.
-In this era of digitalization, cyberattacks are becoming more common with every passing day.
+In this era of digitalization, cyberattacks are becoming more common every day.
 So, it is our responsibility to be safe from malicious viruses and other sources of attacks.
+As technology advances, we also need to take the necessary measures to counter these threats by updating our resources periodically.

 About the Author